 Clark University expects all students to complete their residency requirement.
 Only students who are eligible to live off campus, or who have successfully appealed their current housing status, should sign a private lease.
-Signing a lease with an offcampus landlord will not exempt a student from their residency requirement and should only be done when a student is certain that they have completed the required four semesters on campus.
+Signing a lease with an off- campus landlord will not exempt a student from their residency requirement and should only be done when a student is certain that they have completed their required time on campus.